Why a Dental Infection Should Be Treated Immediately

 The go-to treatment for a tooth infection is a root canal.
 During this procedure, the dentist will give the patient a shot of anesthetic, then clean out the pulp chamber using files.
 The dentist will apply medication to treat the infection, and the hole is then sealed.
 The patient receives a crown to protect the tooth further.
 The dentist may decide to prescribe antibiotics to deal with the infection.

 If the infection has already made its way to the tooth's root, the best course of action is to extract the tooth.
 This will prevent the infection from reaching the person's jaw.
-The dentist may install a dental implant after the tooth extraction.
+In the future, the dentist can work with the patient to find their ideal replacement option, such as an implant crown or dental bridge.

 Early treatment is the way to go